shehreendheda/katacoda-scenarios/slov2/slopractice/step1.md

 In the terminal on the right, the Storedog app is being instrumented for monitoring with Datadog.
 Live traffic to the app is also being simulated.
 This may take up to 2 minutes.
 Once the app is instrumented, you will see the following message in the terminal: `The environment is prepared!`

-Let's make sure that the app environment comes online successfully and you are collecting app data in the Datadog.
+Let's make sure that the app is instrumented successfully and you are collecting app data from Storedog in the Datadog.

 1. In a new browser window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by learn.datadoghq.com.